noskisdead/dots/README.md

 | <kbd>Super</kbd> + <kbd>Mouse Left</kbd>                                 | Move window (drag)                                                                                   |
 | <kbd>Super</kbd> + <kbd>Mouse Right</kbd>                                | Resize window (drag)                                                                                 |

+## FAQ

+### 1. I can't Log in
-> **Note:** You might not be able to login, if it's the case, select Hyprland in the SDDM menu located in the bottom-middle corner of your screen.
+If you're unable to log in, try selecting **Hyprland** from the SDDM menu located at the bottom-middle corner of your screen.

+### 2. Caps Lock and Escape keys are swapped
-> **Other note:** the Caps Lock key is swapped with the escape key.
-You can revert this change by removing the ", caps:swapescape" in the input.conf file in the Hyprland dotfiles.
+By default, the **Caps Lock** key is swapped with the **Escape** key.
+To revert this change, open the `input.conf` file in the Hyprland configuration and remove the following line:
+`, caps:swapescape`

+### 3. Why does Obsidian ask me if I trust this vault?
-> **Third note:** When you first open Obsidian, a prompt will appear asking if you trust this vault.
-This is necessary for the Catppuccin theme to work properly.
-Please accept it.
+When you first open **Obsidian**, a prompt will appear asking if you trust the vault.
+This is necessary for the **Catppuccin** theme to work properly.
+Please accept the prompt to enable the theme.

-> **Fourth note:** To use the Stylus themes in Zen, open the Stylus configuration page, import the Stylus.json file from your home directory.
-Once imported, click on the "Check all styles for updates" button, then the "Apply all updates" button to apply the changes.

-> **Final note LMFAO:** Don't forget to execute `spicetify upgrade` after logging into Spotify
+### 4. How do I use the Stylus themes in the web browser?
+To use the **Stylus** themes in **Zen**, follow these steps:
+1. Open the **Stylus** configuration page.
+2. Import the `Stylus.json` file from your home directory.
+3. Once imported, click on the **"Check all styles for updates"** button.
+4. Then, click on **"Apply all updates"** to apply the changes.

+### 5. Spotify isn't themed
+After logging into **Spotify**, run the following command to ensure you have the latest updates:
+`spicetify upgrade`